queertypes/loats-ttnl-calculator/README.md

 4. The presence of experience boosting tactics, like Take a Chance or PoE, including factors that might affect that like one's LSI.

-T he script assumes that the distribution of experience values is a normal distribution.
+The script assumes that the distribution of experience values is a normal distribution.

 Future development may attempt to consider these factors and refine this assumption with gathered data.